An opening statement from our CEO, Chani Leahong:

 “Batukaras is now becoming recognised in the wider region for its proactive and progressive waste management, which is in large part a result of our hard work over many years across many stakeholder groups.
 Villagers and local government are now proudly managing their waste better, from waste banks to beach cleans and local government initiatives.
 To see this finally manifesting with organic growth is so exciting as it demonstrates the true efficacy and sustainability of CLEAR’s approach.

-We have started our mentoring program in Cijulang village with a new Waste Warrior team already up and running and having weekly meetings, ready to take forward the next stage with regular gardening activities, organic waste separation and setting up new Waste Banks.
+We have started discussions in Cijulang village about our mentoring programme and setting up a Waste Warrior Team, ready to move forward the next stage with regularly gardening activities, organic waste separation and setting up new Waste Banks.
 Three more villages are also lined up ready for our mentoring program in the coming months.

 All of the above and more has been achieved despite the harsh reality of the global pandemic which has put pressure on every single one of us in one way or another so we can be particularly proud to have realised what we have.